 "Whoa!
 Why didn't I think of that?"

 My foam roller doesn't look like all the others.
-It's the same model as many I see, an easy to travel with 13" Trigger Point GRID, but because I needed to maximize my space while traveling, I knew I needed to somehow use it's hollow interior for storage.
-My lacrosse balls were prime candidates for a permanent storage spot, or they'd be rolling all over the car.
+It's the same model as many I see, an easy-to-travel-with 13" Trigger Point GRID, but because I needed to maximize my space while traveling, I knew I needed to somehow use it's hollow interior for storage.
+My lacrosse balls were prime candidates looking for a permanent storage spot, or else they'd be rolling all over the car.
 Now how to cap it?

 I carried my foam roller into the local hardware store looking for a PVC end cap, and was quickly informed that the PVC used for the roller isn't a normal size, so they wouldn't have a cap to fit it.
 I persisted, SURE that they would have something I could use to cap the ends.
 Luckily the gentleman helping me didn't just shoo us away, but tried to understand my dilemma.
 He suggested that an adjustable test plug would do the trick, and $15 later I was walking out of the store feeling like I had just won the efficient traveler of the year award.

 The End Caps: If you have the Trigger Point GRID like I do, you'll want a 4" test plug.
 Actually, you'll want 2 of them, or you'll kick yourself later.
-I've found them in 2 colors for the fashion conscious among us...red and yellow.
+I've found them in 2 colors for the fashion conscious among us: red and yellow.
 You can buy them at your local hardware store, but if you click the links below then we get a small kickback, and you're supporting us at no additional cost to you.
-They're self explanatory... put them on and turn the wingnut to tighten and loosen.
+They're pretty self-explanatory: put them on and turn the wingnut to tighten and loosen.

-The Lacrosse Balls: I use regular lacrosse balls, meant for lacrosse... not the expensive versions marketed specifically for mobility.
-Buy a 3 pack and tape 2 of them together with athletic tape for work on the thoracic spine.
+The Lacrosse Balls: I use regular lacrosse balls, meant for lacrosse - not the expensive versions marketed specifically for mobility.
+Buy a three pack and tape two of them together with athletic tape to work on the thoracic spine.
 I like to go vertebrae by vertebrae up my thoracic spine, with arms out to the side, for help opening up my chest.
 Give it a try.